HSCF GRANTS PROGRAM

-HSCF has granted over $3.7 million to protect species and habitats the world over.
-These projects include research, sustainability, species promulgation, wildlife management, water projects, urban sprawl, anti-poaching and other efforts.
+HSCF has granted over $4 million to support youth education, shooting sports and conservation efforts to protect wildlife and habitat wildlife at home and abroad.
+These projects include research, sustainability, species promulgation, wildlife management, urban sprawl, anti-poaching, youth shooting sports and more.

-HSCF is a leading advocate for sport hunting funded conservation initiatives, which currently make up 99% of the wilderness conservation programs in existence today.
+HSCF is a leading advocate for hunter funded conservation initiatives, which currently make up 99% of the wilderness conservation programs in existence today.
 Without these programs in place, and the billions of dollars generated in the hunting industry annually, wildlife would quickly become endangered by an imbalance of nature, species overpopulation, habitat destruction, urban encroachment and other threats.
-HSCF has worked with and supported groups including the Congressional Sportsmen’s Foundation, National Rifle Association, American Wildlife Conservation Partners, Texas Parks and Wildlife, Texas Wildlife Association, Sportsmen’s Alliance Foundation, Border Lands Research Institute and hundreds of other worthy organizations.

 To Submit Grant Requests

-Grant requests are reviewed on a monthly basis by HSCF’s Grants Committee and HSCF’s Board of Directors.
-The purpose and goal of a grant request must be aligned with HSCF’s mission statement: preserving the sport of hunting through education, conservation and the promotion of our hunting heritage.
+Grant requests are considered on a quarterly basis (March, June, September, December).
+Applications should be submitted by the first of the month prior (February, May, August, November).
+Requests are reviewed by the HSCF Grants Committee and HSCF’s Board of Directors.
+The purpose and goal of a grant request must be aligned with HSCF’s mission statement: Preserving the sport of hunting through education, conservation and the promotion of our hunting heritage.

-If you feel your project or organization would qualify to receive a grant from HSCF, please submit a Grant Application.
+If you feel your project or organization would qualify to receive a grant from HSCF, please submit a grant application.
+For the section requesting name of HSCF sponsor, if you do not have a confirmed HSCF member sponsor, please input “No Sponsor”.

 Requests may also be submitted by mail to: